High-precision measurement of the W boson mass with the CMS experiment

-Among the three leptonic decays (electron, muon, or $\tau$ lepton), we exploit the muon channel, since it offers the best experimental precision with the multipurpose, nearly hermetic CMS detector~\cite{CMS:2008xjf}.
+Among the three leptonic decays, we exploit the muon ($\mu$) channel, since it offers the best experimental precision with the multipurpose, nearly hermetic CMS detector~\cite{CMS:2008xjf}.
 The CMS apparatus~\cite{CMS:2008xjf} is designed to trigger on~\cite{CMS:2020cmk,CMS:2024aqx,CMS:2016ngn} and identify electrons, muons, photons, and (charged and neutral) hadrons~\cite{CMS:2020uim,CMS:2018rym,CMS:2014pgm}.
 A global event reconstruction algorithm~\cite{CMS:2017yfk} aims to reconstruct all individual particles in an event, combining information provided by the all-silicon inner tracker and by the crystal electromagnetic and brass-scintillator hadron calorimeters, operating inside a 3.8\unit{T} superconducting solenoid, with data from the gas-ionization muon detectors embedded in the flux-return yoke outside the solenoid.
 Charged-particle trajectories (tracks) are built from energy deposits in each layer of the silicon detector, referred to as ``hits.''
 Muon tracks typically have at least 12 hits, each of which is measured with an accuracy of ${\approx}15\mum$ in the bending plane.
-The momentum of muons is derived from the curvature of the corresponding track, with a typical resolution for \ptmu = 40\GeV of $\approx$1\% ($\approx$4\%) in the central (forward) region of the detector.
+The muon momentum is derived from the curvature of the corresponding track, with a typical resolution for \ptmu = 40\GeV of $\approx$1\% ($\approx$4\%) in the central (forward) region of the detector.